Executive Centre

 No analysis available

-Multiple listings directly confirm the building has 5 elevators.
-This matches the current building context and is repeatedly supported in the remarks, so confidence is very high.
+Multiple public remarks directly confirm that Executive Centre has five elevators.
+This matches the current building context and is repeatedly supported across listings.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.